 Mapping and Tracking Global Food Fortification Efforts

-A new online tool called the Global Fortification Data Exchange (GFDx) will soon be available with legislation status and standards for fortification of maize flour, oil, rice, salt, and wheat flour.
+A new online tool called the Global Fortification Data Exchange (GFDx) (update: GFDx in English or in Spanish (en español)) will soon be available with legislation status and standards for fortification of maize flour, oil, rice, salt, and wheat flour.
 Data on food availability and intake will also be included.
 The GFDx is scheduled to be released later this year.

 The GFDx will provide data and analytics to guide decision makers in establishing effective food fortification programs and policies.
 The platform includes a rich set of user-friendly tools that support exploration, comparison, and sharing of global fortification data.